Alert

 Methodology, Resident Outreach and Engagement

-Hill Research Consultants designed and implemented the survey and analyzed the findings of the County’s twelfth such survey since 2006 by this research team.
-The 2025 Survey will be in the field April 21-May 2.
-All Douglas County residents are invited to take the survey through Friday, May 2.
-This page will be updated upon results later in May 2025.
+The 2025 Citizen Survey results are in.
+Hill Research Consultants designed and implemented the survey and analyzed the findings of the County’s 13th such survey since 2006 by this research team.
+The 2025 Survey was in the field April 21-May 2.
+Results have been posted below.

 The survey methodology used is state-of-the-art, hybrid multi-mode data collection, allowing for results to be weighted to match the Douglas County voter file for gender, age, party, and geographic distributions.
 The findings have a margin of error of +\- 4%.

 Douglas County residents were invited to participate in the survey through multiple means.
-More than 11,749 subscribers to the County’s online newsroom were invited to participate via a link directly to the survey the day the survey opened on March 5.
-Additionally, the link was posted on the County’s Facebook (8,700 followers), Twitter (13,500 followers), and Nextdoor (110,097 households, 194,327 members) social media sites.
-Access to the survey was provided via a digital ad featured on all Douglas County Colorado Community Media (CCM) newspaper web pages within the CCM website March 6-13, and content-directing survey participation was featured on the County’s website homepage March 6-12.
+More than 15,000 subscribers to the County’s online newsroom were invited to participate via a link directly to the survey the day the survey opened.
+Additionally, the link was posted on the County’s Facebook (12,711 followers), X (15,052 followers), and Nextdoor (233,693 members) social media sites.

 Read More